-Insights into sexuality in later life were relatively few and far between, particularly of people over the age of 80.
-That changed in 2015 with the publication of the study ‘Sexual Health and Wellbeing Among Older Men and Women in England’.
+Insights into sexuality in later life are relatively few and far between, particularly in people over the age of 80.
+That changed in 2015, however, with the publication of the study: ‘Sexual Health and Wellbeing Among Older Men and Women in England’.

 And while you might assume that people are less comfortable talking about sex as they get older, that wasn’t the case here – of the 7,000 interviewees for the study, only 3% declined to answer questions about their sexual activities and problems.

 When the study was first published, Dr. Lee said: “We hope our findings improve public health by countering stereotypes and misconceptions about late-life sexuality, and offer older people a reference against which they may relate their own experiences and expectations.